MohanapriyaBoharraj/Assessment/README.md

 ----------------Login docker with in Linux--------------------

+Logs you into Docker Hub using the username mohanapriyab.

           =>docker login -u username

-      Logs you into Docker Hub using the username mohanapriyab.
+Creates a new name (tag) for an existing image.

           =>docker tag tagname username/imagename

-      Creates a new name (tag) for an existing image.
+Uploads the image from your local machine to Docker Hub.

           =>docker push username/imagename

-      Uploads the image from your local machine to Docker Hub.
+If we want ,we can pull the image from docker hub

+          =>docker pull username/imagename:latest

 Then open the Docker hub and it has the image that we created